angelomca09/affiliated-fullstack-challenge/README.md

 # Affiliated App - Fullstack Challenge

-The objective is to help creator-affiliate relations in sales, creating an interface that receives input files and return sales data.
+The objective is to help creator-affiliate relations in sales, developing an interface that receives input files and return sales data.

+This project is a [challenge](https://lab.coodesh.com/angelomca09/fullstack-afiliados) by [Coodesh](https://coodesh.com/).

 ## Technologies